 UEC may be a tempting stock for those who see nuclear as the best way to provide base-level, non-carbon electricity.

 Investing in green energy stocks is a great way for investors to make a difference in the direction big businesses take.
 They need capital to finance new investments, so they will happily move towards generating cleaner energy if that is the direction provided by consumer and investor sentiment.

 The profile of the typical green energy investor has moved on from someone prioritising social change over financial returns.
-The groundswell of money moving into the sector is driving up stock prices meaning green energy stocks can now be good for the head and the heart.
+The groundswell of money moving into the sector has driven up stock prices, meaning green energy stocks can now be good for the head and the heart.